mapmeld/NaNoWriMo/README.md

 The story is about a paranormal researcher trying to solve a case by being clever and using a somewhat flawed concept of the scientific method.

+## July 2014

+Two story ideas:

+<a href="http://mapmeld.github.io/NaNoWriMo/rollback.html">Rollback</a> is a tech-heavy story-in-progress about a team of students developing a new cryptocurrency.

+<a href="http://mapmeld.github.io/NaNoWriMo/bubble.html">Bubble</a> is a story where the CDC responds to a pandemic in the mountains of Nepal.

 # How is NaNoWriMo?

+## November 2013

 There's no time to reflect on what I'm writing, so parts of it seem really wordy or drawn out.
 Remember, I am fleshing out an 800 word fragment of a story.
 At 6,700 words I closed